orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

 notification is generated during the installation process.
 If the installation completes without issue, information relating to your Python bindings will be provided.

-You must have Python numpy bindings installed in your system.
+You must have Python NumPy bindings installed in your system.
 They can be installed locally without admin rights as follows: "pip install --user numpy".
-This is to give users the option to select their own existing Python installation rather than the one dibstributed by the OTB package.
+This is to give users the option to select their own existing Python installation rather than the one distributed by the OTB package.

 By default, bindings for Python 2.7 will be enabled with the ``otbenv`` script.
 If you want to use bindings for Python 3.5, you can copy this script and modify: